Top Ideas for Recruiting Great Job Candidates

 The earlier you adopt these practices, the better your organization will do in the upcoming war for talent.
 (And, trust this statement, you will experience wars for talent as the baby boomer generation retires.)
 Read on to discover the best ways to develop your talent pool.

 Recruiting Your Ideal Candidate

 A job description that tells potential employees the exact requirements of the position is useful.
 Even more useful is the process you use to develop the job description internally and the behavioral characteristics of your ideal candidate.

 Develop a job description that delineates the key responsibilities and outputs of the position.
 Then, define the behavioral characteristics of the person you feel is your ideal candidate.

-Finally, list your five - ten key responsibilities and characteristics you will use to screen resumes, perform phone screens and eventually, establish the questions for the candidates you interview.
+Finally, list your 5 to 10 key responsibilities and characteristics you will use to screen resumes, perform phone screens and eventually, establish the questions for the candidates you interview.

 Sound like a lot of effort?
 It is.
 But, you'll have a much better idea about the characteristics of the ideal candidate you want to attract to your company when you do this planning via email or a recruiting planning meeting.

 Spread word-of-mouth information about the position availability, or eventual availability, to each employee so they can constantly look for superior candidates in their networks of friends and associates.